TonyWhite/zero-features-browser/README.md

 - No Wayland incompatibility
 - No Xorg incompatibility
 - Very few dependencies
+- If you Rust, just Go and Swift away from Python!

 **CONS:**

 - No address bar
 - No tabs
 - No optimization
+- Python: the inevitability of an incompatible future.

 **BUGS:**